Nicholas-North/pytest/doc/en/how-to/capture-stdout-stderr.rst

 output streams and also interacts well with pytest's own per-test capturing.

+However, once called ``readouterr()`` will destructively capture output.
+This means that instead of continuing to be sent to console after capture, it will instead only be held in the out, err tuple that ``readouterr()`` creates.

+To combat this, there's now a new optional function called ``copyouterr()``.
+This accomplishes the same goal as ``readouterr()``, however, it does not reset the stderr/stdout streams nor block the normal output to terminal.
+It's a member function of CaptureFixture(), and can be called from any instance of it.

 If you want to capture on filedescriptor level you can use the ``capfd`` fixture which offers the exact same interface but allows to also capture output from